 There are a number of options in addiction recovery today, allowing those in recovery to select the tools that most effectively help them achieve and maintain sobriety.
+As ongoing research adds to the list of available modalities, progressive environments in San Diego and elsewhere are making new, sometimes surprising forms of therapy available to their clients.
 One of those popular tools is yoga, an ancient Indian practice that has become a prominent way to achieve a higher state of health and fitness in Western countries.
 Yoga is a successful recovery tool because it addresses the three aspects of addiction and recovery outlined in a 12-step program; mental, physical and spiritual health.

 Mental Health Benefits